 Flight Operations

 Only cargo flights are operated at the airport.
-AirNet Express operates cargo services connecting Cleveland, Columbia whereas UPS Airlines flies to Louisville, Philadelphia.
+AirNet Express operates cargo services connecting Cleveland, and Columbia whereas UPS Airlines flies to Louisville and Philadelphia.

 Gary/Chicago International Airport Technical Information